NITCbase/nitcbase.github.io/docs/Design/Buffer Layer/BlockBuffer.md

 #### Description

-Returns the block number of a free block of the input type in the disk and allots a buffer to that block.
-If free block is not available FAILURE is returned.
+Returns the block number of a free block.
+It sets up the header of the block with the input block type and updates the block allocation map with the same.
+A buffer is also allocated to the block.
+If a free block is not available, [E_DISKFULL](/constants) is returned.

 #### Arguments